-Established by Dana Langlois in 2000, the Java Café & Gallery Phnom Penh is a combination café and gallery.
+Established by Dana Langlois in 2000, the Java Café and Gallery Phnom Penh is a combination café and gallery.
 It supports the growth of a “dynamic” art scene in Cambodia.
-In 2000 there wasn’t much happening in contemporary visual arts and Java gave artists an opportunity to exhibit and sell their work to people who frequented the café.
-Since then, Java Café & Gallery has hosted over 90 exhibitions and artist presentations, international exchange projects, forums, and local artist collaborations.
+In 2000 there wasn’t much happening in contemporary visual arts.
+Java gave artists an opportunity to exhibit and sell their work to people who frequented the café.
+Since then, Java Café and Gallery has hosted over ninety exhibitions and artist presentations, international exchange projects, forums, and local artist collaborations.

-“The gallery brought international attention to the work of Cambodian artists, helping renowned creators such as Leang Seckon, Pich Sopheap, Oeur Sokuntevy, Chath pierSath, and Meas Sokhorn become known to the public at large.”
+“The gallery brought international attention to Cambodian artists, helping artists like Leang Seckon, Oeur Sokuntevy, Pich Sopheap, Chath pierSath, and Meas Sokhorn become known to the public at large.”

 Until 2008, the gallery was non-profit and supported exhibitions and projects entirely by its own funds.
 As the art scene developed, JavaArts promoted “sustainability through developing a practical commercial sector, generating funds from sales which in part go into community projects or sponsorship of artist initiatives”.

 “Cambodia has a long history of art dating back to the rich Angkorian period.
 While renowned for its monumental history, there is tremendous creativity in contemporary Cambodia.
 In the 1960s, Cambodian art went through a revival and had a thriving arts environment.
 HRH King Sihanouk was a leading force for the country through his love for cinema and music.”